hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 There will be a cutover period after phase 5 goes live.
 During this period, the NCTS phase 4 service will continue running to deal with in-flight transit declarations submitted before go-live while the phase 5 service will handle all new declarations.
 The phase 5 service will not hold information about any declarations submitted before the go-live date.

-## Legacy CTC enrolments
+## Trader CTC enrolments

-NCTS phase 5 is due to go live during November 2023 and **a legacy Common Transit Convention (CTC) enrolment will not be accepted on phase 5**, so obtaining a new CTC enrolment is a mandatory requirement.
+NCTS phase 5 is due to go live during November 2023 and a legacy Common Transit Convention (CTC) enrolment will not be accepted on phase 5, so obtaining a new CTC enrolment is a mandatory requirement.
 A legacy CTC enrolment is an enrolment for phase 3 or earlier of the NCTS.

 **Deadline:** Traders must migrate from legacy CTC enrolments before 31 March 2023.

-**There is no upgrade path from phase 3 or earlier to phase 5.** Instead, if traders have not already done so, they must first upgrade to phase 4.
+There is no upgrade path from phase 3 or earlier to phase 5.
+Instead, if traders have not already done so, they must first upgrade to phase 4.

 To get a new CTC enrolment for phases 4 and 5, traders must complete the following steps: